Instructions for New Degree Students accepted in joint application

 International StudentsRead more

 If you are required to pay tuition fee, your admission result is conditional until you have paid the tuition fee or get exemption from it.
 You cannot enrol for the academic year before you have paid the whole tuition fee.
-You will receive an invoice of the tuition fee for the academic year when you have confirmed the study place.
-You will receive a message by e-mail when you can enrol for the academic year.
 We don’t offer any scholarships for first year students.
 Please read further information on the tuition fee, scholarship programme and exemption from the tuition fee here .
 Please contact the Admission Services if you have any questions about the tuition fee and exemption from the fee.

 Student Health Care Center requires all the students who have lived / stayed in countries with high risk of tuberculosis (see list below) for more than 3 months to return the following health documents.
 Documents have to be provided in the country where You are invited to study from.
 Please read the following document for further information.